KVCobbs/What-Next-Workshop/README.md

 ### Code how?

 #### Old lessons
-Old lessons are homeworks are probably the best way to start.
+Old lessons and homeworks can be helpful to making sure your foundational skills stay sharp.
 Run through the course in the topic you're looking into, and do any assignments that gave you trouble the first time.
 Having a solid base is the best way to go forward.

+#### Algorithms
+Do a few algorithms a day to sharpen your skills, learn new tricks, and strengthen your problem solving skills.

+#### Get a coding buddy
+Coding with a friend or friends can increase your productivity the same way going to the gym with a friend can.
+You have someone to hold you accountable, especially in terms of making sure that you show up every day.
+Two sets of eyes on a problem are better than one, and you get to see new ideas and new bugs more often.
+Even if you prefer to work alone, try to stay in touch with your peers.

 #### Take a course
 Taking a course can be a dangerous prospect.
 It can be easy to substitute real coding for watching course videos.
 If you're not writing as you're learning, you're not learning.
 Courses can be helpful though in filling in gaps in your knowledge and learning new functionality in the languages you already know.